Catherine Lea, R.Ph., BCACP

 Medication Therapy Management

-Here are 5 tips for helping aging parents with medications if you can't physically be with them during this time:
+Here are six tips for helping aging parents with medications, even if you can't physically be with them:

-Telephone visits can be scheduled through your primary care provider's office.
-Call the scheduling line and ask for a referral.
+A comprehensive medication review can be scheduled through your parent's primary care provider's office.
+You can ask for a referral during a visit or call the scheduling line and ask for a referral.
+During the visit, a clinical pharmacist will review your parent's medication lists to ensure all the medications are right for them.
 Patients must have a Mayo Clinic Health System primary care provider to request this service.

 Talk with a pharmacist before adding vitamins and supplements.

 Even though these products can be purchased over the counter without a prescription, there still are important interaction concerns with some medications.
 Talk with a health care provider or pharmacist before adding vitamins, herbal remedies or supplements to an older adult's medication regimen.